jcrd/lighten/README.md

 The `[params]` section may contain the following keys:

+- `sensor_interval`: rate of sampling sensor data in seconds
 - `save_fidelity`: range of values to be subsumed when saving a new ambient light value
 - `max_deviation`: maximum difference between current and saved ambient light